deutschebank/fluxnova-docs-manual/content/reference/dmn/feel/legacy/language-elements.md

 {{< note title="Heads Up!" class="info" >}}
 This page provides information on the legacy FEEL Engine, that was used before the current <a href="{{< ref "/user-guide/dmn-engine/feel/_index.md" >}}">Scala-based FEEL Engine</a>
-was integrated into Flowave.
+was integrated into Fluxnova.
 {{< /note >}}

-The Flowave DMN engine supports FEEL for [input entries].
+The Fluxnova DMN engine supports FEEL for [input entries].
 The FEEL term for expression in input entries are simple unary tests.
 These simple unary tests test an input value against an expression and return either `true` if the test is satisfied or `false` otherwise.
 The expression can contain different